Bat Symbolism and Meaning – Totem and Spirit

 Bats are seen as symbols of good luck, having the power to ward off bad spirits and bring about positive change.

-They are also thought to encourage the flow of energy around us, creating balance and harmony in our lives.
+They are also thought to encourage energy flow around us, creating balance and harmony in our lives.
 In some Aboriginal cultures, bats represent protection from negative influences and offer guidance and spiritual support.

 They are seen to be messengers of the spirit world, and often associated with healing and peace.
 In some parts of Australia, bats are said to bring prosperity and abundance.

-The Australian aboriginal people often believed that bats were a sign of good fortune and fertility, which is why they are thought to be so powerful in many Aboriginal belief systems.
+The Australian Aboriginal people often believed that bats were a sign of good fortune and fertility, which is why they are considered so powerful in many Aboriginal belief systems.

 Overall, the Australian meaning and symbolism of bats is largely associated with luck, protection, healing, and abundance.